DasLab/Water-CryoEM-ribozyme/README.md

 Simulation input files, analysis, links for raw simulations, and data files used in analysis elsewhere in this repository can be found in [simulations](simulations).

 ## Analysis
 All required data to recreate figures is included in this repository, in order to recreate these files, scripts in the [analysis](analysis).

-## Figures
-Code to create figures used in this paper can be found in [chimerax_code](chimerax_code) for figures of maps and models, and in [graphs_code](graphs_code) for graphical figures.
-See README in those respetive folders for more details.
+Code to create figures of atomic models are maps can be found in [chimerax_code](chimerax_code).
+See README in those respective folders for more details.

 #### Locations of graphing code: